-The skillsets required and applicable to serve the needs of the Group are set out in the "Directors' Expertise and Experience Matrix" on page 78 of this Annual Report.
+The skillsets required to serve the needs of the Group are set out in the "Directors' Expertise and Experience Matrix" on page 75 of this Annual Report.
 The matrix maps out Directors' experience in areas and illustrates a good balance of skillsets to serve the needs of the Group.
-Similarly, Directors' experience by geography is mapped out in the matrix on page 78 of this Annual Report and illustrates a good balance to serve the needs of the Group.
+Similarly, Directors' experience by geography is mapped out in the matrix on page 76 of this Annual Report and illustrates a good mix to serve the needs of the Group.